Mike-R-R/Snooker-Scoreboard/README.md

 1. To begin you will need to install Raspbian on you Raspberry Pi.
-I would highly recommend using Raspbian Lite if you plan to do more with the matrix and are familiar enough with linux that you can work comfortably from the command line.
+I would highly recommend using Raspbian Lite if you plan to do more with the matrix and are familiar enough with linux that you can work comfortably from the terminal.
 If that does not describe you a Raspbian installation with GUI will work since the scoreboard is not particularly taxing on the Pi.
 Once you have Raspbian up and running on the Pi you want to install g++, make, git, and ncurses.
 To do this open a terminal and run the commands `sudo apt-get install g++`, `sudo apt-get install make`, `sudo apt-get install git`, and finally `sudo apt-get install libncurses5-dev libncursesw5-dev`.